-Note: the features mentioned are only a highlight of what Map Viewer Beta offers.
-Check out the Map Viewer Beta help docs for a deeper dive into all the functionality offered.
+Note: the features mentioned are only a highlight of what the new Map Viewer offers.
+Explore all the blog articles on Map Viewer for a deeper dive into all the functionality offered.
 Each image in this article is excerpted from the corresponding blog articles linked for each topic.

 - Gain a better understanding of web maps created in Map Viewer Beta versus web maps created in Map Viewer classic with web maps and Map Viewer Beta.

 - Looking for Map Viewer Beta in ArcGIS Enterprise?
 Check out Map Viewer Beta in ArcGIS Enterprise 10.8.1